-18 Note that k-means does not allow for the probabilistic assignment procedure we designed here because it is a "hard" clustering method in which belonging to clusters is a binary variable - hence our not relying on it here other than a robustness check.
-Latent class analysis is closer in spirit to ISCA but more computationally intensive and less parsimonious as it is model- and not algorithm-based.
-Given the multistep approach in ISCA, we opted for the simpler method at step 1.
-All these alternative results through other methods are available upon request.
+18 Note that k-means does not allow for the probabilistic assignment procedure I designed here because it is a hard clustering method in which belonging to clusters is a binary variable-hence, I do not rely on it here other than as a robustness check.
+Latent class analysis is closer in spirit to ISCA but more computationally intensive and less parsimonious as it is model and not algorithm based.
+Given the multistep approach in ISCA, I opted for the simpler method at step 1.
+All these alternative results through other methods are available on request.

-19We also attempted to obtain estimates for the "net" effect of discrimination using propensity score matching but unfortunately the common support region to carry out the analyses was too small between the among Muslims in models restricted to those who "never" wear a religious sign remain significant and comparable to earlier models.
-Certain coefficients actually become statistically insignificant among those who never wear a religious sign.
+19 I also attempted to obtain estimates for the net effect of discrimination using propensity score matching, but unfortunately the common support region to carry out the analyses was too small between the treated and untreated groups.

+among those who never wear a religious sign.
 Overall, this indicates that the statistical relationships between perception and report of discrimination documented earlier are not driven by a subset of individuals who are more likely to perceive and report discrimination because they wear a visible religious sign.
-These models are available in Appendix D (Figure D3 and D4).
+These models are available in figures D3 and D4.